Primary Key Points

 1. Sleep And The Immune System

-During sleep, the body produces immune cells and antibodies, which help to protect against invading organisms, as well as help to repair any damage that may have occurred during the day.
+During sleep, the body produces immune cells and antibodies, which help to protect against invading organisms and repair any damage that may have occurred during the day.
 The growth hormone produced during deep sleep is essential for repairing and regenerating cells and tissues.

-Also, the body produces cytokines which are small proteins that help regulate the immune response.
-Some cytokines promote sleep, and others promote wakefulness, so the balance of cytokines levels throughout the day is crucial for overall well-being.
+Also, the body produces cytokines, which are small proteins that help regulate the immune response.
+Some cytokines promote sleep, and others encourage wakefulness, so the balance of cytokines levels throughout the day is crucial for overall well-being.
 (3)

 Another point worth mentioning is cellular senescence and how deep sleep can affect this process.
 Cellular senescence is a state of arrested cell division and increased resistance to apoptosis, a normal process of cell aging and death.
 (4)